-4. ROUTE UNDERGROUND SERVICES
+5. ROUTE UNDERGROUND SERVICES

 1. Service runs will enter the property using junctions from existing services where at all possible.
-Any replacement/new underground services shall not be installed within RPA\s without prior consultation with the LPA and if RPA incursion is unavoidable then services routing should be achieved by either thrust boring or hand excavation.
+Any replacement/new underground services shall not be installed within RPA of the oak T2 without prior consultation with the LPA and if RPA incursion is unavoidable then services routing should be achieved by either thrust boring or hand excavation.
 For more information regarding underground services, reference should be made to the National Joint Utilities Group (NJUG) Publication Volume 4: Issue 1.
 'Guidelines for the Planning, Installation & Maintenance of Utility Apparatus in Proximity to Trees' 2007.
-2. See frontage note on underground utilities on the appended TPP.